Last Updated on August 6, 2023

 With a little know-how, you can have a pharmacopeia growing just outside your door.
-Here are some easy natural remedies that may already be growing in your yard.It’s been amazing as I’ve dug more deeply into natural medicine and wild plants to discover how many things are growing in my yard that have incredibly useful properties.
+Here are some easy all natural remedies that may already be growing in your yard.It’s been amazing as I’ve dug more deeply into natural medicine and wild plants to discover how many things are growing in my yard that have incredibly useful properties.
 Some I’ve planted, but many are “weeds,” plants most people don’t realize are useful that turn out to be potent natural remedies for all kinds of ailments.

-Check out these unassuming plants/ natural remedies that may be growing in YOUR yard right now!
+Check out these unassuming plants/all natural remedies that may be growing in YOUR yard right now!